navaris/appshell/packages/appshell-manifest-webpack-plugin/README.md

 Default: `<output-dir>/appshell_configs`

-Location where the plugin will write the app manifests.
+Location where the plugin will output the appshell configs.
 For mono-repo solutions it makes sense to configure a single location for all of the plugins to write.
-The global Appshell configuration will be generated based on the contents of this directory.
+The global Appshell manifest will be generated based on the contents of this directory.

 ## appshell.config.yaml